wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (b) the conviction was for an offence that was not a relevant offence at the time of the conviction; and

-    *   (c) the person has not been convicted of an imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule since the date of the conviction.
+    *   (c) the person has not been convicted of an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule since the date of the conviction.

-    Section 26A: inserted, on 6 September 2010, by [section 9][245] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+    Section 26A: inserted, on 6 September 2010, by [section 9][247] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

+    Section 26A(3)(b): amended, on 1 July 2013, by [section 413][177] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 26A(6): added, on 5 December 2011, by [section 46][246] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+    Section 26A(6): added, on 5 December 2011, by [section 46][248] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

 ##### 26B Certain young persons may apply for removal of DNA profiles from DNA profile databank